 There are some caveats, of course.
 A larger TV generally means a larger cost, and it's worth making sure you have the cash to spend as well as the space to keep it in your home, as there's no worse feeling than unpacking a 65-inch TV and find it doesn't actually fit on your media unit or TV stand.

-To make sure you're only buying the 65-inch 4K TVs worth buying, we've put together this detailed guide to the very best 65-inch 4K TVs out there – ahead of a host of new releases incoming throughout 2021.
-Whether you're scouting for a TV from Samsung, LG, Sony, or someone else altogether, we have the TV for you.
+To make sure you're only buying the 65-inch TVs worth buying, we've put together this detailed guide to the very best 65-inch 4K TVs out there – with new 2021 TVs like the LG G1 OLED and Samsung QN900A already making the list below.

 Best 65-inch TVs